 We avoided unique/custom rifles in the army, it’s always a liability with replacement parts, uncommon ammo and general know-how, but some of top officers would keep some.
 We’d rather trade any that we acquired with NCA and Dise for various technologies, so if you seek an area where more of these can be found, it’s there.

-Anonymous asked: I think you're suffering from some of the same delusions you had prior to your fall.
+Anonymous said: I think you're suffering from some of the same delusions you had prior to your fall.
 Namely that you know better than other ponies and would be the right pony to give veto power.You are intelligent and accomplished great and terrible things.
 You had laid down the path to a future better than you could have hoped, and all that would be required of you in this theoretical leadership position would be to take an active role in its development.
 But you would be your parole officer's ward, not boss.

 pick again.
 Industry, technology, cybernetics, genetics, education… you spread yourself thin over many different disciplines, even if you had experts on staff to do some of the deepest R&D. My question is what you would bring into the new world, not what you would protect it from.